ammar-tanwar/bloglearnbay/posts/application-of-ai-in-social-media-content-optimization.md

 Instagram algorithm cross-refers information about the content (reels, stories, posts) from the user's data (likes and behavior on the Instagram platform), showing the right content that the specified user likes.

-"We want to make the most of your time, and we believe that using technology [the Instagram algorithm] to personalize your experience is the best way to do that," wrote <a href="https://about.instagram.com/blog/announcements/shedding-more-light-on-how-instagram-works" target="_blank">Instagram</a> **CEO Adam Mosseri in 2021**
+"We want to make the most of your time, and we believe that using technology [the Instagram algorithm] to personalize your experience is the best way to do that," wrote <a href="https://about.instagram.com/blog/announcements/shedding-more-light-on-how-instagram-works" target="_blank" rel="nofollow">Instagram</a> **CEO Adam Mosseri in 2021**

 ## How does Instagram content work?